GildedDragonborn/DungeonCrawlerGame/README.md

 >     - Shop (in dungeon)
 > - Make a list of all weapons and armor a player can have
 >   - THEN implement said list in BaseWeapons.json and BaseArmor.json
 > - Make Character origins (different starting characters)
+> - Add menus for leveling up, purchasing, and entering the manor
 > - Minimap for rooms explored
 > - List of perks and what they do
 > - ~~Fix trapdoor being funky~~